DataDog/documentation/content/en/network_monitoring/devices/network_topology_map.md

 ### View

-1. Under **View By**, select to visualize devices in groups according to tags:
+1. In **View By**, use tags to select how you want to visualize devices:

 {{< img src="/network_device_monitoring/network_topology_map/device-topology-grouped.png" alt="The navigation option, with view by devices and tags selected, highlighting view by location" style="width:80%;" >}}